-Scalloped potatoes are a rich and wonderfully decadent dish that is the perfect accompaniment to a roast, ham or turkey.
-The normal scalloped potatoes recipe is simply potatoes baked with milk and cream.
+Scalloped potatoes are a rich and wonderfully decadent dish that is the perfect accompaniment to a roast, ham, or turkey.
+The regular scalloped potatoes recipe is simply potatoes baked with milk and cream.
 I have updated the classic scalloped potatoes recipe by using yellow potatoes and sweet potatoes, and I have included turnips to give the dish a little perk not normally present.
 Also, I have added sauteed and caramelized onions that lend a hint of sweetness.

 Deep Ellum Blue, Spreadable Cheese from Mozzarella Company

 Scalloped Potatoes and Turnips with Deep Ellum Blue